 Inconsiderate passengers invading others’ spaces on planes have recently been the subject of bad publicity

-In the last few years there has been quite a lot of negative publicity about some rather boorish behavior by a few individuals on airline flights who have removed their shoes and invaded the space of other passengers with their bare feet.
+In the last few years there has been quite a lot of negative publicity about some rather inappropriate behavior by a few individuals on airline flights who have removed their shoes and invaded the space of other passengers with their bare feet.

 Some passengers on airplanes have been secretly photographed engaging in this behavior – putting their bare feet where they shouldn’t be.
 These surreptitiously obtained photos have then been posted online for the purpose of publicly “shaming” the people in the images.